hashicorp/terraform-provider-tfe/website/docs/r/workspace.html.markdown

   execution modes are valid.
 When set to `local`, the workspace will be used for state storage only.
 This value _must not_ be provided if `operations` is provided.
+* `assessments_enabled` - (Optional) Whether to regularly run health assessments such as drift detection on the workspace.
+Defaults to `false`.
 * `file_triggers_enabled` - (Optional) Whether to filter runs based on the changed files in a VCS push.
 Defaults to `true`.
 If enabled, the working directory and trigger prefixes describe a set of paths which must contain changes for a